yxuansu/TaCL/chinese_benchmark/README.md

 **[Note 2]** The actual batch size equals to gradient_accumulation_steps x number_of_gpu x batch_size_per_gpu.
 We recommend you to set the actual batch size value as 128.

+### (2) Inference:
+Use the same scripts provided in ./sh_folder/inference/ directory.
+Remeber to change --saved_ckpt_path parameter to your newly trained model.